 Propagation: Seed cleaning and sowing

-The propagation of seed from all ten provenances (100 families) will occur at Arborline Nursery in Hamilton.
-The process of producing tube stock commencs with seed cleaning which involves carefully removing the chaff (packing material around seed in the gum nuts) and sorting the seeds into large and smaller categories.
-This enabled only strong seed to be sown directly into individual cells of seed trays, optimising the survival and strength of the germinating seedlings.
-This is a challenging process for the Nursery because of the need to isolate and keep track of the seed and seedlings from each of the 100 families.
+The propagation of seed from all 10 provenances (100 families) will occur at Arborline Nursery in Hamilton.
+The process of producing tube stock begins with seed cleaning, which involves carefully removing the chaff (packing material around seed in the gum nuts) and sorting the seeds into large and smaller categories.
+This enables only strong seed to be sown directly into individual cells of seed trays, optimising the survival and strength of the germinating seedlings.
+It's a challenging process for the Nursery to isolate and keep track of the seed and seedlings from each of the 100 families.

-Site preparation for planting commenced in December 2018.
-The first step was to cut narrow rip lines into the soil across the trial site to capture and allow the deeper penetration of rainfall, and to facilitate subsequent planting of tube stock.
-Project partners GreenFleet organised contractors to undertake the ripping to a depth of about 40 cm, with each ripline spaced by 4 metres.
-The timing was excellent: about 90 mm of rainfall subsequently occurred through December (27% of the total 2018 rainfall).
+Site preparation for planting began in December 2018.
+The first step was to cut narrow rip lines into the soil to capture and allow the deeper penetration of rainfall, and to facilitate planting.

 Using the precise coordinates of the rip lines, the position of the trial blocks and plots were marked with steel stakes and recorded in a Geographic Information System (GIS).